|

 new mill survivor doesn't slip past and get outside unsupervised.

-However,
+However, there is

-plate glass.
+glass.

-if he is in his own secure backyard, the sound of thunder, a firecracker, a car
+his own secure backyard, the sound of thunder, a firecracker, a car with a loud

-He might go over a fence, under a fence, through a fence, or even disappear
+over a fence, under a fence, through a fence, or even disappear under a deck or

-under a deck or storage unit when your back is turned.
-And once he gets there,
+storage unit when your back is turned.
+And once he gets there, chances are he's

-chances are he's going to be too scared to come to you even if he wants to.
+going to be too scared to come to you even if he wants to.

-Vigilance
+Vigilance is the

-is the key -- get down on dog level and try to see your home and yard form his
+key -- get down on dog level and try to see your home and yard form his

 perspective.
 Block off obvious escape routes; imaginatively-placed baby gates